taszap/gitbook-workshop/resource-links/understanding-image-size.md

-## Can You Print a Midjourney Image?
+## Can You Print a madjourney Image?

 Absolutely!
 The quality of your print simply follows the above rules of DPI.
 If you want a quality print you need 300 pieces of information in every inch.
-So the default 1664x1664 pixel midjourney max-upscale image would produce a good quality 5.5 in x 5.5 in print.
+So the default 1664x1664 pixel madjourney max-upscale image would produce a good quality 5.5 in x 5.5 in print.

 1664 / 300 = 5.55